 Dress your best and consider a subtle fashion statement that adds some personality.
 Whether it's an ethnic piece of jewellery from your recent travels, or a tie with a unique pattern; you never know what might spark an interesting conversation and build a greater rapport.
 Use your research and judgement to gauge just how subtle or bold is appropriate for the company and position you're interviewing for.

-6. Prepare for the difficult - yet obvious - questions
+6. Prepare for the diffcult - yet obvious - questions

 "What do you do in your spare time?"

 "What inspired you to get into this line of work?"